 Magnet schools are open to any child within the school district, though not all school districts offer magnet programs.
 Parents have to apply, and children are chosen based on criteria set by the school.
 Up until 2007, race was usually a component in the selection criteria, however, in a 5-4 ruling, the Supreme Court reversed their decision on mandatory desegregation, so in most cases, race is no longer a consideration.

 Each magnet school has a particular focus, usually thematic, but sometimes instructional.
 Examples of a thematic focus include humanities, science, math, performing arts, foreign language, and athletics.
 An example of an instructional theme is Montessori.
-Outside the specialty field, magnet schools follow the same curriculum as the rest of the district, but have a more advanced curriculum within the area of specialty.
+Outside the specialty field, magnet schools follow the same curriculum as the rest of the district but have a more advanced curriculum within the area of specialty.
 For example, Ms. Buckmaster teaches at a performing arts magnet elementary school.
 Every child at their school studies visual arts, music, and dance.
 Violin and piano lessons are also offered as an extra option.
-I personally went to a humanities magnet high school, and instead of regular history and English, we had college level English and history, plus philosophy and art history, as well.
+I personally went to a humanities magnet high school, and instead of regular history and English, we had college-level English and history, plus philosophy and art history, as well.

-If your child particularly enjoys/excels in a certain subject, you may want to consider a magnet school (assuming you live in district that offers them).
+If your child particularly enjoys/excels in a certain subject, you may want to consider a magnet school (assuming you live in a district that offers them).
 Chances are your child will enjoy school more if (s)he gets to focus on the subjects (s)he enjoys.
 Likewise, the more advanced material will keep him/her from getting bored in subjects that come naturally for him/her.

 If your child doesn’t seem to be responding well to the instructional style at the local school, you may want to check to see if there are magnet programs available that offer a teaching style that is more effective for your child.
 Charter schools also offer alternative teaching styles, which we will discuss further in the next installment of this series.

-Some argue that the importance of a “local community” is offset by the belief that, while kids may not be making friends in their own neighborhoods, magnet students will in theory have more friends at school.
+Some argue that the importance of a “local community” is offset by the belief that, while kids may not be making friends in their own neighborhoods, magnet students will, in theory, have more friends at school.
 After all, they are surrounded by students with similar interests.
-For example, a science obsessed child may be viewed as a “nerd” at the local school, but he may be seen as “cool” in a science magnet.
+For example, a science-obsessed child may be viewed as a “nerd” at the local school, but he may be seen as “cool” in a science magnet.

 Sometimes the physical locations of magnet schools are in “less than ideal” neighborhoods.
 Magnet programs tend to be placed inside existing facilities with low enrollment numbers, wherever that may be.
 My magnet school shared a campus with a regular high school in a community where gang violence was a problem.
 But since I wasn’t into the gang scene and knew to stay clear of people who were, it was never a problem I, nor any of my magnet friends, faced.